lpinzari/sql-psql-udy/02_joins_sql/07_join_visual_diagram.md

 ## INNER JOIN CARDINALITY

 For the sake of clarity we remind the definition of function between two sets.
-This trivial introduction, maybe boring for somebody :smile:, is essential for understanding the relational model mapping.
+This trivial introduction, (might be boring for somebody :smile:), is essential for understanding the relational model mapping.

 A **function** between two sets is a **rule** that assigns to each member in the first set (called the *domain*) **ONE AND ONLY ONE** member in the second set (called the *range*).
 Intuitively, a function is an operation that takes an `INPUT` and produces an `OUTPUT` based on the input.